somwrks/Text-Analyzer/README.md

-# About
-- A React App with functionality to analyze texts.
+A React App with functionality to analyze texts.
 It helps in coverting the text to uppercase, lowercase and copy.